remotelyliving/php-dns/README.md

 $hostname = 'google.com';

 // can query via convenience methods
-$records = $resolver->getARecords($hostname); // returns a collection of DNSRecords
+$records = $resolver->getARecords($hostname); // returns a collection of DNS A Records

-// can also query by any type.
-Types are a proper object that validate you have the right type
+// can also query by any RecordType.
+Record Types are a proper object that validate you have the right type.
 $recordType = DNSRecordType::createAAAA();

 // OR